 hen most people think of Italy, the images that pop into their minds look like Siena.
 It is the quintessential quaint Tuscan town.
 Home of one of the oldest universities in Italy and the oldest bank in the world, Siena boasts a stunning cathedral, gorgeous historic buildings, and one of the most spectacular central squares in Europe.
 The artists of late medieval Siena gave their Florentine counterparts a run for their money.
-One of Italy’s two patron saints, Saint Catherine, hails from Siena and her head (yes, her head) is one of the many things not
+One of Italy’s two patron saints, Saint Catherine, hails from Siena and her head (yes, her head) is one of

 Length of Trip: Day Trip

-Transportation: Private bus to Siena
+Transportation: Bus to Siena

 Activities & Sites Visited: Piazza del Campo, Palazzo Pubblico with its Torre del Mangia, Siena’s cathedral complex, Candle making demonstration, visit to a specialty olive wood shop.
 See below for more details.